simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Service to monitor all of your AWS resources and applications
 - Stored indefinitely by default
 - Retrieved using GetMetricStatistics API
+- Most default metric granularity is 1, 3 or 5 minutes
+- Detailed monitoring minimum granularity is 1sec (previously 1 minute) - needs high resolution monitoring enabled
+- Alarms
+    - For any Service
+    - Thresholds
+    - Actions
+- Can be used on-premise, just need to download and configure SSM agent and Cloudwatch agent

+### Recognize and differentiate performance and availability metrics
 - EC2 Metrics
     - Default (host level)
         - CPU